JauraSeerat/CMPUT-627-project/README.md

 # CMPUT-627-project

-### Task Description: Detecting Fake Reviews by Feature Engineering and Machine Learning
+### Detecting Fake Reviews by Feature Engineering and Machine Learning

-In this task, we try to predict the
+In this project, we are attempting the problem of Fake Review Detection.

 ## Code Files